• Free shipping from 90€

 Why should you paint your wooden furniture?
 Because with a little paint and a little effort, you can create your very own piece of furniture!
 You can easily adapt your existing old or new furniture to your personal style as often as you like.
 Take a look at what our creative community has already done with their wooden furniture and let yourself be inspired!

-Step-by-step instructions: How do I paint wooden furniture properly?
+Step-by-step guide: How do I paint wooden furniture properly?

 Step 1: Choose a varnish

-Our MissPompadour Eggshell Varnishes are particularly suitable for a satin finish.
+Our MissPompadour Eggshell Varnishes are particularly suitable for a silky matt finish.
 This quality is the most robust and very easy to clean.
-For a matt finish, choose your favourite shade from MissPompadour Matt Varnishes.
-If you are still looking for a matching colour shade, simply order the colour cards in advance.
+For a matt finish, select your desired shade from MissPompadour Matt Varnishes.
+If you prefer chalk paints but still want a stable and hard-wearing result, choose one of our CosyColours chalk varnishes or the LittlePomp chalk varnishes.
+The soft LittlePomp colour shades are not only perfect for children's rooms, but also for lovers of pastel colours.
+The rich, muted colour shades of the CosyColours collection are perfect for upcycling vintage-style furniture.
+If you are still looking for a suitable colour shade, simply order the colour cards in advance.

 Step 2: Prepare the surface

-Remove handles, hinges and everything that is not to be painted beforehand.
+Remove handles, hinges and anything that is not to be painted beforehand.
 If the old varnish on your workpiece has damaged areas, you should first sand them smooth.
-Cracks and other damage can be repaired with To Fill - MissPompadour Filler.
+Cracks and other damage can be repaired wonderfully with To Fill - MissPompadour Filler.
 Then simply smooth with sandpaper.
-In the FAQ you will find instructions for lye-finished, waxed and oiled wooden furniture.
+You can find instructions for leached, waxed and oiled wooden furniture in the FAQ.

 Step 3: Clean the workpiece

-Clean the surface best with To Clean - MissPompadour Cleaner to get it completely free of dust and grease.
+It is best to clean the surface with To Clean - MissPompadour Cleaner to get it completely free of dust and grease.
 Old furniture in particular should also be cleaned properly in all corners and edges.
 It is important that you wash the cleaner off the surface with clear water and allow everything to dry thoroughly.
-Do not use any harsh cleaners or solvents when to-clean.
+You should avoid using harsh cleaners and solvents when cleaning.

-If you want to paint natural wood furniture with a light colour shade, use To Bond & Block - MissPompadour Primer to make sure that ingredients from the wood do not stain the new paint.
+If you want to paint natural wooden furniture with a light colour shade, use To Bond & Block - MissPompadour Paint Primer to ensure that ingredients from the wood do not cause stains in the new paint.
 This discolouration is called " bleeding".
-Especially oak, tropical and coniferous woods tend to do this.
-Old glazes and stains can also discolour the new paint.
-If you want to paint veneered furniture, the stain block can also be useful, because veneer made of real wood can also bleed under certain circumstances.
+Oak, tropical and softwoods are particularly prone to this.
+Old varnishes and stains can also discolour the new paint.
+If you want to paint veneered furniture, the stain block can also be useful, as veneer made from real wood can also bleed under certain circumstances.
 Make sure that you always use clean tools for our primer.
 Wait 8 hours or overnight after priming.

 Step 5: Paint the furniture

-Now paint!
-Do as many coats as you like until you are satisfied with the result.
-Often 2 coats are enough for an opaque finish, but you may need to paint a third time for perfect coverage, possibly only in places.
-Each coat should dry well, 4-6 hours is usually sufficient.
-An intermediate sanding is not necessary, because you will get a great result even without it.
-With each day the surfaces become more stable and after 10 - 14 days they are already well impact resistant.
+Now paint the colour!
+Apply as many coats as you need until you are happy with the result.
+Often 2 coats are enough for an opaque coat, but you may need to paint a third time for perfect coverage, possibly only in some areas.
+Each coat should dry well, usually 4 - 6 hours is sufficient.
+Intermediate sanding is not necessary, as you will get a great result even without it.
+The surfaces become more stable with each day and are already well impact-resistant after 10 - 14 days.

-If you have chosen the silk-matt varnish quality, you basically do not need a topcoat, as it is very robust.
-If you are expecting a lot of wear and tear, you can use To Seal - MissPompadour Topcoat to ensure that your paint will last as long as possible.
-You can also protect the matt varnish quality with the clear lacquer MissPompadour To Seal.
-Alternatively, you can apply a protective layer with MissPompadour Colourless Wax or accentuate with a coloured wax.
-Apply the wax with the wax brush and let it dry for 24 hours.
-Then you can polish it with a lint-free cotton cloth.
+If you have opted for the semi-gloss varnish quality, you don't really need a topcoat as it is very robust.
+If you are expecting a very heavy load, you are on the safe side with To Seal - MissPompadour Topcoat to ensure that your coating lasts as long as possible.
+You can also protect the matt varnish quality with MissPompadour To Seal clear varnish.
+Alternatively, you can apply a protective layer with MissPompadour Colourless Wax or add accents with a coloured wax.
+Apply the wax with a wax brush and leave to dry for 24 hours.
+You can then polish it with a lint-free cotton cloth.

 Furniture like new: this is why you should paint your old furniture